Skip to main content

 - Principal | Sikich

-SOC 1 reports are essential for understanding the controls at service organizations that impact employee benefit plan audits—but using them correctly can be challenging.
+SOC 1 reports are essential for understanding the controls at service organizations that impact employee benefit plan audits but using them correctly can be challenging.
 This session will dive into the most common errors auditors make when relying on SOC reports and provide strategies to avoid inspection findings related to their use.
-We’ll cover how to properly document and leverage SOC 1 reports in your audit process, ensuring compliance and audit quality.
-To bring it all to life, we’ll share real-world stories—“For the Love of SOC”—highlighting lessons learned from actual files.
+This session will cover how to properly document and leverage SOC 1 reports in your audit process, ensuring compliance and audit quality.
+Session presenters will share real-world stories— “For the Love of SOC”—highlighting lessons learned from actual files.
 The session will also cover best practices for documenting SOC 1 reliance and integrating findings into the overall risk assessment.
 Designed for auditors and plan sponsors, this presentation will help demystify SOC 1 reports and enhance audit quality and compliance.

 Learning Objectives: